 The first step, according to researchers, is to get in the habit of spacing out again.
 When we engage in activities such as social media or online shopping, we activate our brain’s reward system—very same pathway that releases its dopamine and other feel good chemicals when you have a drink or use a drug.
 The more you perform a brain-rewarding activity, the more your brain will crave it.

 “The more a behavior is practiced, the stronger neurological connections grow,” says Michael Bishop, a psychologist with an expertise in neuropsychology, and founder of the Summerland camp for screen-time addictions.
 And so the best way to cure an internet addiction is to start disrupting the neurological connections immediately.
 Every time we resist the urge to pick up the phone while waiting in line or to fire up the laptop as soon as we get home, we’re giving our brains a chance to rest and reset, he says.

-In our flight from boredom, we’re also often fleeing from uncomfortable feelings.
 This doesn’t mean you have to give up your technology.
 Rather, you just have to “make sure that you’re not mindlessly using it to distract yourself,” Kazez says.
 I’ve certainly noticed that when I stay away from my phone and the Internet during the day, I don’t feel as tired in the evening.
 That over-stimulated feeling of mental clutter goes away—and I’m itching to enter the worlds of my fictional characters again.

 As for those of us who worry that time away from our phones will mean that we’re not responding quickly enough to emails and messages, Kazez says it’s time to reframe social expectations.